gskielian/Arduino-Frequency-Measurement/README.md

 The Arduino can be used to do frequency measurement potentially up to several MHz (depending of which method you use).

+suppose you wanted perhaps to use an `Armstrong Discriminator Circuit`.

 I have thus far found and documented two robust methods for frequency measurement on the Arduino:

 * The FreqCount Library